Q: What was the purpose of the Stanford Prison Experiment?

 - Craig Haney, a graduate student researcher, became a psychology professor at UC--Santa Cruz and is a leading expert on prison conditions.

-- Christina Maslach, a former graduate student who helped end the study early, is now a psychology professor and vice provost at UC--Berkeley.
+- Christina Maslach, a former graduate student who helped end the study early, became a psychology professor and vice provost at UC--Berkeley.

 - Philip Zimbardo, who served as principle investigator and prison superintendent, became APA President in 2001 and is now a professor emeritus at Stanford University.